geniuskitchen-ai/pydantic-ai-getting-started/README.md

-# pydantic-ai-getting-started
+# Getting Started with Pydantic AI

-A repository with code samples for how to get started with Pydantic AI Agent Framework
+This is a repository with code samples for how to get started with Pydantic AI Agent Framework